JasperFx/marten/docs/configuration/json.md

 public interface ISerializer
 {
     /// <summary>
+    ///     Just gotta tell Marten if enum's are stored
+    ///     as int's or string's in the JSON
+    /// </summary>
+    EnumStorage EnumStorage { get; }

+    /// <summary>
+    ///     Specify whether properties in the JSON document should use Camel or Pascal casing.
+    /// </summary>
+    Casing Casing { get; }

+    /// <summary>
+    ///     Controls how the Linq Select() behavior needs to work in the database
+    /// </summary>
+    ValueCasting ValueCasting { get; }

+    /// <summary>
     ///     Serialize the document object into a JSON string
     /// </summary>
     /// <param name="document"></param>
     /// <returns></returns>
     string ToJson(object? document);

     /// <summary>
     ///     Deserialize a JSON string stream into an object of type T
     /// </summary>
     T FromJson<T>(Stream stream);

     /// <summary>
     ///     Deserialize a JSON string into an object of type T
     /// </summary>
     T FromJson<T>(DbDataReader reader, int index);

     /// <summary>
     ///     Deserialize a JSON string stream into an object of type T
     /// </summary>
     ValueTask<T> FromJsonAsync<T>(Stream stream, CancellationToken cancellationToken = default);

     /// <summary>
     ///     Deserialize a JSON string into an object of type T
     /// </summary>
     ValueTask<T> FromJsonAsync<T>(DbDataReader reader, int index, CancellationToken cancellationToken = default);

     /// <summary>
     ///     Deserialize a JSON string stream into an object of type T
     /// </summary>
     object FromJson(Type type, Stream stream);

     /// <summary>
     ///     Deserialize a JSON string into the supplied Type
     /// </summary>
     object FromJson(Type type, DbDataReader reader, int index);

     /// <summary>
     ///     Deserialize a JSON string stream into an object of type T
     /// </summary>
     ValueTask<object> FromJsonAsync(Type type, Stream stream, CancellationToken cancellationToken = default);

     /// <summary>
     ///     Deserialize a JSON string into the supplied Type
     /// </summary>
     ValueTask<object> FromJsonAsync(Type type, DbDataReader reader, int index, CancellationToken cancellationToken = default);

     /// <summary>
     ///     Serialize a document without any extra
     ///     type handling metadata
     /// </summary>
     /// <param name="document"></param>
     /// <returns></returns>
     string ToCleanJson(object? document);

     /// <summary>
-    /// Just gotta tell Marten if enum's are stored
-    /// as int's or string's in the JSON
-    /// </summary>
-    EnumStorage EnumStorage { get; }

-    /// <summary>
-    /// Specify whether properties in the JSON document should use Camel or Pascal casing.
-    /// </summary>
-    Casing Casing { get; }

-    /// <summary>
     ///     Write the JSON for a document with embedded
     ///     type information.
 This is used inside the patching API
     ///     to handle polymorphic collections
     /// </summary>
     /// <param name="document"></param>
     /// <returns></returns>
     string ToJsonWithTypes(object document);

-    /// <summary>
-    /// Controls how the Linq Select() behavior needs to work in the database
-    /// </summary>
-    ValueCasting ValueCasting { get; }
 }
 ```
-<sup><a href='https://github.com/JasperFx/marten/blob/master/src/Marten/ISerializer.cs#L13-L118' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_iserializer' title='Start of snippet'>anchor</a></sup>
+<sup><a href='https://github.com/JasperFx/marten/blob/master/src/Marten/ISerializer.cs#L11-L117' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_iserializer' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

 To support a new serialization library or customize the JSON serialization options, you can write a new version of `ISerializer` and plug it